mileweb/docs-content-cdn/docs/recipes/aws-bucket.md

 <p align=center><img src="/docs/resources/images/recipes/aws-bucket/create-property.png" alt="create bucket" width="720"></p>

 We should fill in the *Property Name*, optionally a *Description* for the property, and the *Description* of the configuration version.
-Also, *Hostnames* field require at least one hostname entered.
-This is how the cache will identify and handle requests with property configuration.
+Also, the *Hostnames* field requires at least one hostname entered.
+The cache will identify and handle requests with property configuration by matching the request header `Host` value with *Hostnames* field values.

 Then we should add origin(our S3 bucket):

 <p align=center><img src="/docs/resources/images/recipes/aws-bucket/create-property-origin.png" alt="create bucket" width="720"></p>

-*Origin name* will be used in edge-logic script, in our case it's called `aws_origin`, we also should add out S3 bucket domain(`files-waytoo-digital.s3.amazonaws.com`) to *Servers* field and click validate to check if everything is ok.
+*Origin name* will be used in the edge-logic script; in our case, it's called `aws_origin`; we also should add out the S3 bucket domain(`files-waytoo-digital.s3.amazonaws.com`) to *Servers* field and click validate to check if everything is ok.

-In advanced settings we should fill the *Host Header* with the origin hostname - `files-waytoo-digital.s3.amazonaws.com`.
-This value will be set as `Host` in request header between the **Edge** and the **Origin**.
-If we will not do that - the value of Host will be `files.waytoo.digital` and Amazon S3 will respond with `Bucket not found` error.
+We should fill the *Host Header* with the origin hostname - `files-waytoo-digital.s3.amazonaws.com` in advanced settings.
+This value will be set as `Host` in the request header between the **Edge** and the **Origin**.
+If we do not do that, the Host's value will be `files.waytoo.digital`, and Amazon S3 will respond with a `Bucket not found` error.
 So, that’s an important step.
-Click Save and we are done.
+Click Save, and that's it.

 We have created an origin.
 Next, we should create an initial edge-logic configuration.
 Click Wizard button:

 <p align=center><img src="/docs/resources/images/recipes/aws-bucket/create-property-wizard.png" alt="create bucket" width="600"></p>

-We just selecte previously configured origin, set cache time to 3600 minutes and ignore cache-control headers from origin to handle cache behavior on the edge.
+We select previously configured origin, set cache time to 3600 minutes, and ignore cache-control headers from origin to handle cache behavior on edge.
 Click **"OK"**.
-Edge-logic script will be generated:
+The system will generate an edge-logic script for us:

  ```nginx
      location / { #This is the default location.